Year Commencing Notes of Women Research Institute

 Lena Maryana Mukti explained that our general election system is the result of a compromise.
 Sovereignty should be in the hands of the people.
 But according to our general election system, sovereignty is in the political party.
 General election participants are political parties, according to general election law.
 MK’s decision has changed the purely open proportional system into vote majority.
 MK’s decision has crushed the 2008 general election law.
 We try to make a breakthrough by finding a legal umbrella when the MK states that revision is not necessary.
 In article 218 there is a rule that regulates that it is the KPU that determines the winning candidate.
 This is the chance to change the KPU regulation.

-Lena proposed not to use the Perppu, because it is already adequate to use the KPU regulation, since by the MK’s precedent, all regulations can be brought to the Constitutional Court.
+Lena proposed not to use the Perppu, because it is already adequate to use the KPU regulation, since by the MK’s precedent, all regulations can be brought to the Constitution Court.
 Perppu goes through a very long way, first to government and then to the House of Representatives (DPR).
 For the 30 percent affirmative action alone we had to struggle for one year.
 The urgent strategy is going down to “flooded field”, do what you can do, do the campaign of “women vote for women”.
 So what is being pushed is to make a KPU regulation because it is part and parcel of MK’s decision.
-Perppu and other legal products will certainly be brought to the Constitutional Court.
-Legal product is indeed important, but not for now, because the time span is very short.
-60 percent of a law is the result of negotiation; the remaining 40 percent is the result of scientific argumentation.
+Perppu and other legal products will certainly be brought to the Constitution Court.
+Legal product is indeed important, but not for now, because the time is very short.
+60 percent of a law is the result of negotiation, the remaining 40 percent is the result of scientific argumentation.
 Minister of Women Empowerment should work hard to advocate women’s role in the parliament.
 There will be vote markup because of vote majority regulation.
 It is wrong to say that affirmative action will stop at the nomination.
 Affirmative action should be placed proportionately.

 Nursyahbani Katjasungkana concretized some methods employed by Ani Soetjipto and some opinions in this forum.
 She suggested that WRI would form a small team to formulate all possibilities that have the biggest chance of being attained in relation to MK’s decision.
 Nursyahbani agreed with Fajrul, but in fact SBY’s party endorses vote majority, while Perppu’s applicability prevails for just three months.
 There should be a smart working for the campaign.